 The dewar is mounted on heavy-duty castors for transportability from one room to another.
 The system can also be shipped cold from one facility to another as a primary reference transfer standard.

 Recent design improvements to the system have been implemented to allow for the addition of an easier method for sample interchange.
 By including this into the design, users of the 6800B can now easily interchange samples at their convenience without exposing the sample to atmosphere until it has reached room temperature.

 The model 6800B has been designed to address customers need for a more economical system helping relieve the dependence for having to purchase liquid helium every time you wish to operate the system.

-Previous systems required the purchase of 100 liters of liquid helium.
+Previous systems required the purchase of 100 litres of liquid helium.
 The cost of liquid helium is still increasing and will increase going forward.
 With the 6800B system, customers can now cool down the system using helium gas cylinders (9 – 10 required) at an estimated cost of approximately $100/cylinder.

 MI is ONLY commercial supplier of the QHR system.